 A trespasser is someone who goes upon the premises of another without invitation, express or implied, and does so out of curiosity, or for his own purposes or convenience, and not in the performance of any duty requested by the owner of the property.

 Example: Marcus enters onto Paula's property to retrieve a basketball that flew over the fence.
 While retrieving the ball, Peanut, Paula's St. Bernard, attacks Marcus.
 In this situation, strict liability would not apply because Marcus trespassed on Paula's property for his own "purpose of convenience", or to retrieve the ball.

-Trespassers will be unable to assert a cause of action under Section 3342 but might be able to assert a negligence cause of action to collect damages for his or her injuries.
+Trespassers will be unable to assert a cause of action under Section 3342.
+But they might be able to assert a negligence cause of action to collect damages for their injuries.

-Also note that the same strict liability standard does not apply to cat bite lawsuits per California law.
-In the case of a cat bite, the owner is generally only responsible if the cat had bitten someone before, or if the owner know of the cat's aggerssive tendencies but failed to warn the vicitm.
+Note also that the same strict liability standard does not apply to cat bite lawsuits under California law.
+In the case of a cat bite, the owner is generally only responsible if:

 There are three common defenses a dog owner can assert to protect himself or herself from legal liability:

 Assumption of Risk is asserted if a dog bite victim voluntary and knowingly engaged in an inherently risky activity.

 Example: Tom brings Spot to the groomers to be cleaned.
 During the cleaning, Spot bites the dog groomer.
 If a dog groomer tried to assert a cause of action under California's dog bite statute, Tom would argue that the dog groomer assumed the risk of being bitten by a dog because of the nature of his or her occupation.

 Comparative Fault occurs when the dog bite victim contributed fully or partially to his or her injuries.